AKA: Apollo 11 (2019)

 Apollo 11 is a collage documentary of sorts that covers the notorious mission of the same name.
 Neil Armstrong, Buzz Aldrin, and others are dealing with this ground-breaking opportunity for mankind to visit the moon.
 All eyes were on them for this mission since no human had ever touched the moon’s surface before.

 I know everyone knows the story about that mission from school, “One small step for man…”, this, that, and the third.
 However, this is a unique take on this particular event.
 Even though it’s a documentary, there’s no narration or backstage interviews going on.
 All the dialogue is straight from mission control, news archives, phone calls, and the live communication from the astronauts themselves.
 The found footage really tells the story from beginning to end from launch day to about a day or two after the astronauts come back from the lunar locale.
-There’s no recreations, actors, or talking heads going on.
+There are no recreations, actors, or talking heads going on.
 It’s all footage straight from 1969 where a ton of it was remastered to an insane level.
-Most of the footage barely had a trace of film grain and I applaud the creators on cleaning up the aged footage so much.
+Most of the footage barely had a trace of film grain and I applaud the creators for cleaning up the aged footage so much.
 This is certainly the best remastering job I’ve seen since the Blu-Ray release of Jungle Emperor Leo (1997) and even that’s a gross understatement.
 The editing gets great with the split screens, the chronology of most of the footage, and the B-roll worked so well.
 This is some high-quality mastering and editing going on for a good portion of the film which is certainly commendable.
 The music worked very well.
 What I didn’t realize was this was all made from instruments from the 60s which fooled me because certain numbers sounded modern.
-That’s space age music done right if you can make me convinced this was made with current instrumentation or programming.
-Even though the story is obvious, it certainly was inspiring seeing everything that went into this successful mission.
+That’s space-age music done right if you can make me convinced this was made with current instrumentation or programming.
+Even though the story is obvious, it certainly was inspiring to see everything that went into this successful mission.
 I thought it was great that Apollo 11 focused on the ground control team instead of giving all the glory to Armstrong and Aldrin.
 That was a very nice touch.

 Apollo 11 could use a little fixing here and there regardless if Houston could help or not (I had to reword that in order for it to not be cliche).
 The text work was way too tiny and I had to move closer to the screen to get a glimpse of what was there with some of the names and/or numbers.
 I did think that some parts went on for too long and meandered which made my attention a bit divided at times.
 While it was very impressive getting things from beginning to end, there was a major error in the continuity.
 In my research, I found out that Michael Collins’s sarcastic comment about breathing when the sensors briefly malfunction happens during the return voyage instead of liftoff to the moon.
 That was a stretch to give it more of a dramatic first act and it really wasn’t needed in hindsight.
 It would’ve made more sense to have it during the trip back to Earth for accuracy and continuity’s sake.